PabloCorso/eol-decentralized-cup/README.md

 #### Only top X levels count in the result, using PRs ranking.
 Rank levels in a descending order, with the following calculation per level:
 - Sum all unique PRs on the level, meaning that shadow PRs count only once.
-This is to avoid favoring trivial levels where usually many players have shadow PRs (e.g. Tutor1.lev).
+This is to avoid favoring trivial levels where usually many players have the same PRs (e.g. Tutor1.lev).
-- Calculate the average PR.
-- Remove all PRs that are over this average.
+- Calculate the average PR and remove all PRs that are over this average.
 This is to avoid favoring long spam PRs (e.g. someone has a PR of 60 minutes in a 3 seconds level).
+- Calculate the level total rank by summing all the remaining PRs.

 Example: